How to Sharpen Chisels

-This first method you've most likely already used.
-Simply hold the chisel to the sharpening stone at the same angle as the bevel, and drag back and forth.
+Simply hold the chisel to the sharpening stone at the same angle as the bevel, and lightly drag back and forth.

 Once you feel you've resharpened the edge of the chisel on the bevel side, you then focus on the flat side.
 But only to get rid of the wire edge.
 You only really have to drag towards you once or twice before the wire edge from sharpening is gone.

-Polish on some leather using mirror paste, and you're ready to sink your teeth back into work.
+Then you may proceed with the leather and the mirror paste, to achieve the ultimate finish and you're ready to sink your teeth back into work.

 This method can be used on the worksite, but trying to consistently create the correct angle for the chisel without a guide can be tiresome.
 And if you're unable to maintain that bevel side angle, you end up blunting the edge rather than sharpen.